 Study Abroad Form

-The Study Abroad Form (see sample online survey) is used after the completion of a study abroad experience.
-It includes items related to their experiences and engagement with the host country's culture and residents.
+The Study Abroad Form (see sample online survey) is used after the completion of an education abroad experience.
+It includes questions related to their experiences and engagement with the host country's culture and residents.

 Sample GPI Reports